yt-project/yt/doc/source/cookbook/making_profiles.rst

 In this next example we construct a two-dimensional, weighted-average binning of a sphere centered at the point of maximum density in an output.
 This sets up the basic :class:`BinnedProfile2D` object, which we then add fields to.
-Note that we allow the default weighting to be applied to the Temperature field, which will give us an average value, weighted by CellMassMsun.
+Note that we allow the default weighting to be applied to the x-velocity field, which will give us an average value, weighted by CellMassMsun.
 For the second field we add, we explicitly ask to have the values returned to us unweighted, which means we are given the distribution of mass along the dimensions